hannahchan/Scaffold.Service/Docs/DockerSupport.md

 This will stop your Web API and the PostgreSQL containers that were running in the background.
 This command will also leave behind a Docker volume belonging to PostgreSQL which contains any data that was persisted to the database.
 To remove this volume, run;

 `docker-compose down --volume`

+## Running the PostgreSQL Database Only ##

+When developing your Web API, you may only want to run the PostgreSQL database locally in Docker and not the Web API.
+To do this use the command;

+`docker-compose up -d postgres`

+This is ideal if you don't want to install PostgreSQL onto your computer or need to manage different versions for different projects.
+In this scenario you would run your Web API natively on your machine.